-Serious accidents caused by incorrect safety configuration!

-The protective function of the safety sensor is only ensured if the safety sensor is correctly configured for the intended application.

-- Allow only competent persons to perform safety configuration. - Select the safety configuration so that the safety sensor can be used as intended (see chapter 2.1 "Intended use"). - Select the protective field dimensions and contours according to the safety distance calculated for the application (see chapter 7.1.1 "Calculation of safety distance S"). - Select the parameters of the safety configuration according to your risk analysis. - After start-up, check the function of the safety sensor (see chapter 11.1 "Before the initial start-up and following modifications").

-Additional protection against manipulation when the monitoring time is increased!
+WARNING Serious accidents caused by incorrect safety configuration! /!\ The protective function of the safety sensor is only ensured if the safety sensor is correctly con- figured for the intended application.
+Allow only competent persons to perform safety configuration.
+Select the safety configuration so that the safety sensor can be used as intended (see chap- ter 2.1 "Intended use").
+Select the protective field dimensions and contours according to the safety distance calcu- lated for the application (see chapter 7.1.1 "Calculation of safety distance S").
+Select the parameters of the safety configuration according to your risk analysis.
+After start-up, check the function of the safety sensor (see chapter 11.1 "Before the initial start-up and following modifications"). /!
+WARNING A Additional protection against manipulation when the monitoring time is increased protection against manipulation when the monitoring time is increased!